ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 2. **Delivery PMO**: the PMO is closer to the tactical execution of the projects, bringing support and monitioring to the teams to achieve the business expectations.
     2.1.
 This are the most common type.
 3. **Complience PMO**: they are usually related to organizations where there are speciffic processes necessary because regulartory reasons.
-4. **Controlling PMO**: it is a kind of PMO that asserts a bit more of its presence amont the teams and can make use of audits.
+4. **Controlling PMO**: it is a kind of PMO that asserts a bit more of its presence among the teams and can make use of audits.
 5. **Directive PMO**: this one is the most enforcing kind there is, where comes from its responsability many, and even most, of the directives demanded from the teams.
     5.1.
 Distributes resources.
     5.2.
 Distributes responsabilities